drshahizan/BDM/exercise/mcq/mcq8.md

 ```

 ## Multiple Choice Questions
-Certainly!
-Here are the 25 multiple-choice questions related to exploratory data analysis (EDA) with Python code, without the answers:

 1. What is the main challenge of EDA for big data?
    - A) Data quality and consistency